marco-gallegos/insomnie/readme.md

 # Insomnie

+Insomnie is a lightweight CLI and TUI HTTP client for developers.
+Inspired by big projects like Postman, Insomnia, Bruno, Cartero, curl and httpie, but with a minimalist text-based interface.
+Test and debug APIs quickly with an intuitive and customizable tool.

-Insomnie is the french translation of insomnio from the spanish and is a kind of joke about the rest translation to the spanish (descansar).
+Insomnie is the french translation of insomnio (from the spanish) and is a kind of joke about the rest translation to the spanish (descansar).

+## Notes

+this is under active development and is not stable (but is usable) so is probable get some breaking changes in the future.

+right now only this features are working :

+- [x] CLI request using args config
+- [x] check healt to multiple paths using args config
+- [ ] Env variables from a local file
+- [ ] Env variables from a global file
+- [ ] CLI request using local file

 ## Project Focuses

- KISS - Keep it simple, stupid.
+### KISS - Keep it simple, stupid.

 This project should be easy to read and to use i prefer something simple and lightweight rather than something complex and heavy even if this makes a bit less friendly the UX, im assuming this is used by professionals.